 "The agents will completely change how we use AI in the future," Heltewig is convinced.
 "In the past, AI's ability was limited to following commands."
 Today, the agent is only given the knowledge and various tools, and the AI agent then decides independently how to solve the customer's problem.

-In his demonstration, Heltewig first builds the customer service agent Lisa for an airline.
+Heltewig first builds the customer service agent Lisa for an airline in his demonstration.
 He instructs the AI to be helpful and friendly with customers.
 He uploads files such as flight schedules and information that she should access when needed.
 He then links the agent to all the software programs she needs to carry out her tasks.

 Cognigy Agents: Customers can create their own AI Agents.